 Seeing is believing.

-The purpose of the iteration review is for each Agile Team to measure and then demonstrate its progress by showing working stories to the Product Owner (PO), and other stakeholders, to get their feedback.
-Teams demonstrate every new Story, Spike, Refactor, and Nonfunctional Requirement (NFR).
-The preparation for the review begins during Iteration Planning, where teams start thinking about how they will demo the stories they’re committing to.
-“Beginning with the end in mind” facilitates iteration planning and alignment, fostering a more thorough understanding of the functionality needed prior to iteration execution.
+During the iteration review, each Agile Team measures and then demonstrates its progress by showing working stories to the Product Owner (PO) and other stakeholders to get their feedback.
+Teams demo every new Story, Spike, Refactor, and Nonfunctional Requirement (NFR).
+The preparation for the iteration review begins during Iteration Planning, where teams start thinking about how they will demo the stories to which they have committed.
+‘Beginning with the end in mind’ facilitates iteration planning and alignment, fostering a more thorough understanding of the functionality needed before iteration execution.

-The importance of the Iteration Review cannot be overstated: It provides the only way to gather immediate, contextual feedback from the team’s stakeholders.
-The purpose of the Iteration Review is to measure the team’s progress by showing working stories to the Product Owner and other stakeholders to get their feedback.
+The iteration review provides a way to gather immediate, contextual feedback from the team’s stakeholders on a regular cadence.
+The purpose of the iteration review is to measure the team’s progress by showing working stories to the Product Owner and other stakeholders to get their feedback.
 The iteration review serves three important functions:

 After the demo, the team reflects on which stories were not completed, if any, and why the team was unable to finish them.
 This discussion usually results in the discovery of impediments or risks, false assumptions, changing priorities, estimating inaccuracies, or over-commitment.
-These findings may result in further discussion in the Iteration Retrospective about how the next iterations can be better planned and executed.
+These findings may lead to further study in the Iteration Retrospective about how the next iterations can be better planned and executed.
 Figure 1 illustrates an iteration review in action.

-In addition to showing how well it did within this latest iteration, the team also reflects on how it’s progressing toward its PI Objectives.
+In addition to reflecting how well it did within this latest iteration, the team also determines how it’s progressing toward its Program Increment (PI) Objectives.
 It finishes the event by refining the Team Backlog before the next iteration planning.

-- The Agile Team, which includes the Product Owner and the Scrum Master.
+- The Agile Team that includes the Product Owner and the Scrum Master

-- Stakeholders who want to see the team’s progress, such as members of other teams.
+- Stakeholders who want to see the team’s progress, which may also include other teams.

-Below are some tips for a successful Iteration Review:
+Below are some tips for the iteration review:

 - Limit demo preparation by team members to about one to two hours.

-- Timebox the meeting to about 1-2 hours
+- Timebox the meeting to about one to two hours.

 - Demo incomplete stories, too, if enough functionality is available to get feedback.

-- If a major stakeholder cannot attend, the Product Owner should follow up to report progress and get feedback.
+- If a significant stakeholder cannot attend, the Product Owner should follow up to report progress and get feedback.

-Teams that are practicing continuous delivery or continuous deployment should also do more frequent story or feature reviews.
-Once functionality has reached the ready-for-deployment state, is should be reviewed with the key stakeholders most interested in it.
+Teams that are practicing Continuous Delivery or Continuous Deployment should also do a more frequent story or Feature reviews.
+Once functionality has reached the ready-for-deployment state, key stakeholders should review it.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chapter 9.
+Addison-Wesley, 2011.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
-Addison-Wesley, 2007, chapter 15.
+Addison-Wesley, 2007.